abtion/guidelines/career-development/ladder.md

 #### Communication
 - [ ] Works to define tasks in Asana and can mentor juniors in defining them.
-- [ ] Can collaborate with client about estimates and prioritization.
+- [ ] Can collaborate with a client about estimates and prioritization.

 #### Respectful teammate
 - [ ] Respects the right of junior team members to own parts of the code.